Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Kill
 ^^^^

-Sent from the receiver to the simulation engine any time after the :ref:`session-info` has been sent to request that the simulation engine stops execution of the simulation and exits.
+Sent from the receiver to the simulation engine any time after the :ref:`session info packet <session-info>` has been sent to request that the simulation engine stops execution of the simulation and exits.
 Whether or not the simulation engine honors this request is an implementation decision.